AI Trust & Assurance · Regulated Industries · Senior Judgment

 The Contract Kitchen

-I open-sourced my prompt library because I believe the recipes should be free.
+I open-sourced my prompt library because the recipes should be free.
 Structured prompts that triage, stress-test, and operationalise any document — contracts, policies, proposals.

 22 recipes.
 5 sequences.
 4 stages.
 Works on Claude, ChatGPT, Copilot, or Gemini.